chewitt1/CuteTimer/README.md

 - PyQt Designer
 - PyInstaller

-## Warning!
-- Pink may not be my favorite color but it felt right to make version 1.0 pink

 ## Progress Notes
 - Added basic UI (no pink yet)
 - Added normal timer (Bug: goes from intial value to 58 seconds rather than 59)